srid/haskell-flake/doc/guide/dependency.md

 # Overriding dependencies

 Haskell libraries ultimately come from [Hackage](https://hackage.haskell.org/), and [nixpkgs] contains [most of these](https://nixpkgs.haskell.page/).
-Adding a library to your project is done as follows (requiring no change to Nix!):
+Adding a library to your project usually involves modifying the `.cabal` file and restart the nix shell:

 1. Identify the package name from Hackage.
 Let's say you want to use [`ema`](https://hackage.haskell.org/package/ema)
 2. Add the package, `ema`, to the `.cabal` file under [the `build-depends` section](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends).
 3. Exit and restart the nix shell (`nix develop`).

 Step (3) above will try to fetch the package from the Haskell package set in [nixpkgs] (the one that is pinned in `flake.lock`).
-For various reasons, this package may be either broken or does not exist.
-In such cases, you will have to override the package in the `overrides` argument (see the next section).
+For various reasons, this package may be either missing or marked as broken.
+In such cases, you will have to override the package locally in the project (see the next section).

 ## Overriding a Haskell package in Nix